 Defence

-We seek to balance the need for defence equipment with the desire not to harm civilians.
-We don’t fund controversial weapons and we extensively screen defence industry companies that request financing.
-In all cases we expect our customers to comply with laws and international agreements governing the sector.
+It is our policy not to fund controversial weapons and we carefully screen defence industry companies that request financing or other banking services.
+In all cases we expect our clients to comply with laws and international agreements governing the defence industry.

-We only finance these other activities when these companies are headquartered in a country whose government has signed the so-called ‘non-proliferation treaty’.
+We carefully consider our engagements with these companies.
+When companies are involved in nuclear deterrence, we only finance their non-nuclear activities and only so when these companies are headquartered in a country whose government has signed the so-called ‘non-proliferation treaty’.
 This treaty’s objective is to prevent the proliferation of nuclear weapons and weapons technology; to promote cooperation on the peaceful uses of nuclear energy; and to further the goal of achieving nuclear disarmament and general and complete disarmament.
 We balance our resolve to not be involved in nuclear weapons with our role as a financier and investor in the economy.

 Sensitive issues: